Mataderos Fair: A Gaucho Market on the Outskirts of Buenos Aires

 Share on:

-Just outside the capital, only a few blocks away from where the city ends and the province of Buenos Aires begins, rural culture comes alive at the weekly Feria de Mataderos.
+Mataderos Fair is just outside the capital, only a few blocks away from where the city ends and the province of Buenos Aires begins.

-Argentine cowboys known as gauchos show off their horsemanship, dancers and musicians cavort to Argentine folk tunes, and food stands offer various regional dishes.
+Here, rural culture comes to the city: Argentine cowboys known as gauchos show off their wares, dancers and musicians cavort to Argentine folk tunes, and food stands offer various regional dishes.

 A sign that says Feria de Mataderos